-Sustained low oil prices or the failure of oil prices to rise in the future and the resulting downturns or lack of growth in the energy industry and energy related business could adversely impact our results of operations and financial condition.
-The unprecedented sharp decline in crude oil prices since February 2020 has negatively impacted the oil and gas industry and is expected to cause further worsening conditions of energy companies, oilfield services companies, and related businesses.
+Low oil prices and the resulting downturns or lack of growth in the energy industry and energy related business could adversely impact our results of operations and financial condition.
+The volatility of crude oil prices since February 2020 has negatively impacted the oil and gas industry and may cause worsening conditions of energy companies, oilfield services companies, and related businesses.
 A significant portion of our revenue depends upon the level of capital and operating expenditures in the oil and natural gas industry, including capital expenditures in connection with the upstream, midstream, and downstream phases in the energy industry.
-Therefore, sustained low oil and natural gas prices or a continued decline of such prices could lead to a decrease in our customers' capital and other expenditures and could adversely affect our revenues.
-Oil and gas pricing and the resultant economic conditions may not recover meaningfully in the near term.
+Therefore, sustained low oil and natural gas prices or a decline of such prices could lead to a decrease in our customers' capital and other expenditures and could adversely affect our revenues.